oVirt/ovirt-site/source/template/detailed-feature-template.html.md

 ### Detailed Description

 Provide the details of the feature.
 What is it going to include.
 See the sections below.
+This section may have more sub-sections, depends on the oVirt projects relevant for this feature.

 #### Entity Description